LATCH vs. Seatbelt Car Seat Installation: A Complete Safety Guide

 Compatibility Standardized Varies by vehicle

-Common Mistakes With Latch Installations
+Common Mistakes With LATCH Installations

-One frequent error isn’t tightening the LATCH connectors enough, leaving the seat loose.
-Always pull the straps until you feel resistance.
+One frequent error is not tightening the LATCH connectors enough, which leaves the seat loose.
+Pull the straps until you feel firm resistance.
+Another mistake is using both LATCH and seatbelt at the same time; this creates conflicts that reduce the effectiveness of both.

 Seatbelt Installations: An Overview